 At Mersoft, we’ve been building and running testing, diagnostic, performance and analytics tools for over 15 years.
 So since we started working with WebRTC several years ago, the experience showed we needed some unique tools to make sure our customers’ services were solid.
 They include applications that leverage real time communications for certain functions, integrations of multiple vendor unified communications (UC) products, live streaming social media and other platforms.
 Mersoft has several of our own products that use WebRTC so we needed tool for our internal teams too.

-When it came time to identify the load and performance features most important to include in Mersoft test™, we listened carefully to our customers, drew from own experiences building WebRTC products as well as our years of testing and analytics work in other domains.
+When it came time to identify the WebRTC load and performance testing features most important to include in Mersoft test™, we listened carefully to our customers, drew from own experiences building WebRTC products as well as our years of testing and analytics work in other domains.
 Here’s what we found matters most:

 - Test the entire platform: signaling (the network), application functions, media streams.
 Most teams test only one of these.

 - Understand the topology.
 Check the call setup.
 Are the SDPs being exchanged successfully?
 Are there firewall issues?

 - Keep track of all the ICE candidates and their various media streams in every direction.
 When some fail and others succeed, intermittent problems occur, and are tough to find.
 Cover paths through TURN servers and peer to peer.
 See how many TURN servers are used, if it uses a TURN-first policy and that affects startup or latency.

 - Understand the nature of each client.
 If it’s a browser, consider brand, version, security, local settings.
 If it’s a native app (consider for example, if it’s node.js, is it “stomping” on its variables when under load?).

 - Test both by using the client itself and by running “headless” for faster speed and richer analytics

 - Gain insights.
 Don’t just get reams of log files.
 Instead, generate useful information that helps engineers find problems faster